 What I love about this technique is you can make just one jar of quickles, or a whole bunch.
 It’s up to you.

 To figure the amount of brine you need to make; slice your intended veggie and stuff them in the jar(s).
 Really pack them in there.
-Pour water in the filled jar(s) until it’s full.
+Fill the remaining space in the jar(s) with water until it’s completely full.
 Pour off the water into a measuring cup and note the amount.
 Pour off half the water and replace with vinegar and proceed, following the directions below.

 What You’ll Need: